ternandsparrow/wild-orchid-watch-pwa/ARCHITECTURE.md

 contains all the dependencies it needs.
 Previously we used the hosted version of Workbox (via an `importScripts()` call) but seeing as we're building the sw, we might as well include the workbox deps in it for extra reliability.

+## Pseudo code for edit strategy
+if 'item is queued for ID'
+  we need to modify the queued item somehow else queue up our item

+if 'is local only'
+  edit: changes need to result in a 'new' action
+  delete: just delete the record (unless processing) else leave record as 'new' or 'edit'

+if 'is processing queued item' we can only act on the blocked placeholder else we can act on the queued item

+if 'is existing blocked action'
+  edit: merge with existing
+  delete: replace with delete action else set value to our action